DartmouthGrangerLab/MatlabCommon/README.md

 ## geom
 geometry and trigonometry functions (mostly for 2D and 3D spaces, but not exclusively)

+## graph
+various ways to connect members of a set to one another

 ## grid
 grid of points (rectangular, hex, ...)